 Sigal Sharon - 9th House Administrator

-Your lecture contributed to the celebratory air of the day, enriched the students and gave them another perspective on different fields that were not taught at school.
+Your lecture contributed to the celebratory spirit of the day, enriched the students, and gave them another perspective on different fields that are not taught at school.

-I wish you many more years of wonderful achievements and hope this event paves a road for future successful cooperation.
+I wish you many more years of fantastic achievements and hope this event paves a road for future fruitful cooperation.

-It was my pleasure to have been given the task of managing three Entrepreneurship for Kids Program meetings, developed by Galit Zamler, here at the HaIrisim school in Karmiel, to grades 4-5-6 (9 classes altogether).
+It was my pleasure to teach three Entrepreneurship for Kids Program meetings, developed by Galit Zamler, here at the HaIrisim school in Karmiel, for grades 4-5-6 (nine classes altogether).

-The classes had an effect on every single one of the students.
-They left excited and inspired from each meeting - revealed in their original ideas for initiatives and personal visions for their future - something so important to living a meaningful life.
+The classes affected every single one of the students.
+They were excited and inspired by each meeting.
+The students' original ideas for initiatives and personal visions for their future revealed something so essential to living a meaningful life.

 HaIrisim School, Karmiel.

-We would like to thank you for the rich lectures you gave to our 6th-grade students on the subject of entrepreneurship.
+We want to thank you for the enriching lectures you gave to our 6th-grade students on entrepreneurship.

 Kaplan is a school that has engraved entrepreneurship studies on its flag.
-The lectures, integrating examples from real life business and the kids' close environment, the presentations, videos, activities and media coverage, enriched the learning process in the classroom and gave our students another way of exploring subjects beyond what is taught in school.
-The teaching was professional, interesting and experiential.
+The lectures, integrating examples from real-life business and the kids' close environment, as well as the presentations, videos, activities, and media coverage, enriched the learning process in the classroom and gave our students another way of exploring subjects beyond what is taught in the school.
+The teaching was professional, interesting, and experiential.

 Dina Lieberman - Educations and Entrepreneurs coordinator

-Zehava Mesinger - Moreshet Moshe School principal wrote:
+Zehava Mesinger - the Moreshet Moshe School principal wrote: